Cryptonomics, a term coined by John Jack Zwick, refers to “the economic and mathematical laws of cryptocurrency.”

 Eradication Of Hefty Banking Fees

-While people who transact using fiat currencies sometimes incur hefty banking fees, especially when it is cross-currency, the same isn’t true for crypto users.
+While people who transact using fiat currencies sometimes incur hefty banking fees, especially cross-currency, the same isn’t true for crypto users.

 Regular bank account holders are subjected to account maintenance fees, overdraft charges, return deposit charges, and minimum balance fees.
 On the other hand, crypto users contribute minimally towards maker and taker fees, as well as deposit and withdrawal fees.
 The difference is stark.

 Traditional banking platforms usually charge exorbitant fees for international wire transfers and foreign purchase exchange costs.

 Cryptocurrency users, however, do not have to go through any intermediary institutions or governments to transact internationally and, as a result, have much lower fees.
 This is particularly attractive to travellers as they keep their expenses low.

 Transfers with these types of digital money also mitigate time-consuming authorisation requirements and waiting periods.